williamtaggart97/resy-takehome-backend/README.md

 - You must submit your solution no later than **Insert Date Here**
 - Include a README.md file with instructions on how to run your project.
 - For any questions reach out to @Billy Taggart in the [Pursuit Core Workspace](https://pursuit-core.slack.com/)

-## Prerequisites

-### Web

-- Heroku Account
-- Node.js account
-- Knowledge or JavaScript and React

-### Mobile

-- Heroku Account
-- Xcode installed
-- Knowledge of Swift

-## Getting Started

-### Web

-1. Create a new React App.
-   - You may use `create-react-app`

-### Mobile

-1. Create a new Swift Xcode Project for your app.

-### All

-- Spin up the API in this REPO
-- Complete your client application according to the Technical requirements below.

-#### TIP: run the 'heroku apps' command to see if your app is already running

-### Step-By-Step - heroku deployment
-1. In the terminal, confirm you are within the resy-takehome-backend directory
-2. Run `heroku login` and login with your heroku credentials
-3. Run `heroku container:login`
-2. Run `bash ./scripts/start-heroku.sh -n {put your name here}-takehome-api`, ex: `bash ./scripts/start-heroku.sh -n billy-takehome-api`
-3. Wait for the command to complete
-4. Once complete, run heroku open

-### Stopping the app - heroku
-1. In the terminal, confirm you are within the resy-takehome-backend directory
-2. Copy `bash ./scripts/stop-heroku.sh -n {name}-takehome-api` and paste in the terminal, then hit return / enter

-### Step-By-Step - local deployment
-1. In the terminal, confirm you are within the resy-takehome-backend directory
-2. Copy `bash ./scripts/start-local.sh` and paste in the terminal, then hit return / enter
-3. Wait for the command to complete
-4. Once complete, access the server at `localhost:49160`

-### Stopping the app - local
-1. In the terminal, confirm you are within the resy-takehome-backend directory
-2. Copy `bash ./scripts/stop-local.sh` and paste in the terminal, then hit return / enter